 sudo /etc/init.d/apache2 restart

-I'd like to keep my Git repositories under ~/code since this will let me selectively link in this repositories that I'd like to be public.
+I want to keep my Git repositories under ~/code, which lets me selectively symlink in only the repositories I want to be public:

 mkdir ~/code

-The SSH port for my VM is on a non-standard port so I needed to put that into ~/.ssh/config on my local development machine.
-I also took the opportunity here to upload my SSH key to the VM.
+My VM's SSH port is on a non-standard port, so I configured that in ~/.ssh/config on my local machine.
+I also took the opportunity to upload my SSH key.

 Publishing a project